kwur/new-kwur-site/_posts/2014-11-04-five-songs-to-listen-to-curated-by-making-fuck.md

   </p>

   <p>
-    Shit. this is going to be&nbsp;a hard one.
-When I think about this question it reminds me of one of my favorite movies &#8211; High Fidelity&nbsp;with Jon Cusack.
-He gets asked a question about his top five favorite albums, and can't come up&nbsp;with a straight answer, only more questions like: when, at home? in the club? .. and so on'<span style="line-height: 1.6em;">.</span>
+    Shit. this is going to be a hard one.
+When I think about this question it reminds me of one of my favorite movies – High Fidelity with Jon Cusack.
+He gets asked a question about his top five favorite albums, and can't come up with a straight answer, only more questions like: when, at home? in the club? .. and so on'<span style="line-height: 1.6em;">.</span>
   </p>

   <p>